temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 This file is created outside of the Temporal CLI; it is usually located with the service's config files.

 Dynamic configuration values can also be set via `--dynamic-config-value KEY=JSON_VALUE`.
-For example, to enable the search attribute cache, run:
+For example, to enable the search attribute cache (disabled by default), run:

 ```bash
 temporal server start-dev --dynamic-config-value system.forceSearchAttributesCacheRefreshOnRead=false